Event Hubs features overview

 Throughput units are pre-purchased and are billed per hour.
 Once purchased, throughput units are billed for a minimum of one hour.
 Up to 20 throughput units can be purchased for an Event Hubs namespace and are shared across all event hubs in that namespace.

-More throughput units can be purchased in blocks of 20, up to 100 throughput units, by contacting Azure support.
-Beyond that, you can purchase blocks of 100 throughput units.
+You can purchase more throughput units in blocks of 20, up to 100 throughput units, by contacting Azure support.
+Beyond that limit, you can purchase blocks of 100 throughput units.

 We recommend that you balance throughput units and partitions to achieve optimal scale.
 A single partition has a maximum scale of one throughput unit.
 The number of throughput units should be less than or equal to the number of partitions in an event hub.